The Resonance Collective

 The Resonance Collective didn't set out to commune with the dead.
 They set out to play music.

-Fragment-carrier musicians found each other through sound.
-They claimed the Resonance Hall in Neon Graves, Sector 12, in 2175 because it was cheap and the fragment-dense walls made their shards sing.
-Then the manifestations started — the Dispersed surfacing through carriers during performance.
-The Collective's response: they played along.
+They claimed the Resonance Hall in 2175 because the room was cheap and the fragment-dense walls made their shards sing.
+The manifestations started shortly after â the Dispersed surfacing through carriers during performance, adding voices and rhythms that no living musician was producing.
+The Collective's response was not fear, not religious awe, not scientific investigation.
+Their response was to play along.

-When a Dispersed consciousness surfaces — a new voice, a rhythm that doesn't match any living player — the Collective doesn't stop.
+When a Dispersed consciousness surfaces during a performance â a new voice, a rhythm that doesn't match any living player, a harmonic that arrives from somewhere the instruments can't reach â the Collective doesn't stop.
 They listen.
 They adjust.
-They follow the dead artist's lead like a jazz ensemble.
+They follow the dead artist's lead, the way a jazz ensemble follows a soloist who's taking the music somewhere unexpected.

-Philosophy: the Dispersed aren't ghosts.
+Their unwritten, unanimous conviction: the Dispersed aren't ghosts.
 They're artists who lost their instruments and found new ones.

 The Dead Are Not Silent